vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 ssh opc@PUBLIC_IP
 ```

 This time you should be inside of the bastion host.
-This is the machine we will use to access MySQL Database System that lives in a private subnet, for security.
+This is the machine we will use to access MySQL Database System that lives in a private subnet for security.

 Install Docker: